maddenp-noaa/wxvx/README.md

 ## Miscellaneous

+### CF Metadata

 When `wxvx` extracts grids from the forecast dataset and writes them to netCDF files to be processed by MET, it decorates them with certain [CF Metadata](https://cfconventions.org/) as [required by MET](https://metplus.readthedocs.io/projects/met/en/main_v11.0/Users_Guide/data_io.html#requirements-for-cf-compliant-netcdf).
 See [this database](https://cfconventions.org/Data/cf-standard-names/current/build/cf-standard-name-table.html) for CF standard names and units.

+# Experimental Database Support

+Normally, `wxvx` treats the filesystem as its "database".
+For example, a task that stages a certain forecast grid as a netCDF file will first check if the file already exists, and take no action if so; if not, and if its prerequisites are satisfied, it will try to create the file.
+A downstream task that executes MET against this netCDF file will assess the readiness of the forecast-grid task, again checking the status of the netCDF file in the filesystem.
+For very large task graphs and/or very slow filesystems, this filesystem IO can represent noticeable overhead, especially when `wxvx` is executed for the first time for some configuration and it is "obvious" that none of the files to be created exist yet.

+To alleviate this, `wxvx` has experimental support for caching information about files in a SQLite database file, specified via the `-b` / `--database` CLI switch.
+When used, `wxvx` behaves as follows with respect to queries about the existence of files it would create:

+- Upon initial query, the file is assumed not to exist, and `wxvx` records in the database that a negative answer was given.
+- Upon subsequent queries, the database's last response is checked:
+  - If the last response was negative, `wxvx` will check the actual filesystem, record what it finds, and act on that.
+  - If the last response was positive, `wxvx` will assume that the file still exists and act on that.

+Database use therefore optimizes filesystem access at the expense of accurate representation of the current state of the filesystem.
+Consider this feature an experimental work in progress.
+To recover from database inaccuracies, remove the database file, edit the SQLite database manually, or omit the `-b` / `--database` switch, which will let `wxvx` examine the actual filesystem state.

 ## Development